Skip to content

 You do not need to obsess over yield for every school.
 You do need to understand it, because yield shapes waitlists, early plans, and how colleges predict their incoming class.

-Keep on reading as we’ll explain everything and share a table with the 2029 college yield rates.
+Keep on reading as we’ll explain everything and share a table with the 2029 college yield rates — the most recent complete Class of 2029 dataset available, drawn from official Common Data Set publications released through spring 2026.

 What is a College Yield Rate?